wichayutdew/device-setup/notes/leetcode-cheatsheet.md

         2. check the same way but if value at root is lesser than both value of node p and q, then LCA needs to be right side of the tree
         3. otherwise, root is actually already a LCA of that tree

+### Balanced Binary Tree

+    _Default case_, if root is null, then tree is balanced

+    **Solve**
+        1. create helper function to calculate each node height while also keep checking if the height is balanced
+            - default the helper function to return height of 0 if root is null
+            - do loop call to calculate left and right height, since the return statement will be usual `return 1+maxOf(left height,right height)`
+            - but this helper will have another condition to check if height of both side are balanced or not by checking if diff is > 1
+            - if it's not balanced, then we return fallback value of -1
+            - while calculating the left height and right height for each loop call, we also look for this fallback value, so we can just end the loop early if we know the tree is not balanced
+        2. for main function, just validate that the result of helper function is not -1